 If a student earned a B in this course, would we know if the student was competent in all four outcomes?
 How could one letter grade explain acquired skills in these specific areas?

 Assessment is a tool for faculty to measure the progress of student learning on course outcomes.
 Grades can be averaged and don’t tell the specific story of strengths or weaknesses.
 Whereas assessment provides details on specific learning outcomes.

-Example: An 81% or a letter grade of a B was earned on the exam above.
+Example: An 81% or a letter grade of a B was earned on the Final Exam above.
 Although this is an above average grade, we really can’t tell which learning outcomes were met based on this grade.

 Example: In assessment we align grading to learning outcomes.
-In the example above, you can see that this student did fairly well on three of the four outcomes.
-It is clear when looking at the questions aligned to the outcomes that this student did not master outcome 2.
-When we assess all exams this way, we may see patterns.
-If most the class did very well on outcome 1, this confirms attainment of knowledge.
-Likewise, if all students struggled with outcome 2, this could inform curriculum and or instruction methods.
+In the example above, you can see that this student did fairly well on three of the four course outcomes.
+It is clear when looking at the questions aligned to the course outcomes that this student did not master outcome 2.
+When we assess all final exams this way, we may see patterns.
+If most of the class did very well on outcome 1, this confirms attainment of knowledge.
+Likewise, if all students struggled with outcome 2, this could inform curriculum and/or instruction methods.

 What Type of Research is Assessment?

 Assessment is a form of scholarly research, specifically action research.
 Action research is a “distinct type of research whose purpose is to inform and better one’s own practice rather than make broad generalizations” (Suskie, 2018, p.
 11).
 While action research contains many of the components of scholarly research, many faculty do not have the time to complete empirical studies surrounding student learning.
 Thus, faculty keep the benefits of assessment in proportion to the time and resources devoted to them.

 Adapted from: Suskie, L. (2018).
 Assessing student learning.
 San Francisco: John Wiley & Sons, Inc

 This page is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License.